-HONORS PHYSICAL REHABILITATION: THEORY AND CLINICAL EXPERIENCE
+HONORS PHYSICAL REHABILITATION: THEORY AND CLINICAL EXPERIENCE Course: 556818 (Honors) 1 credit Course offered at CCCTC

 Students will acquire the knowledge and skills required to provide basic physical rehabilitation care to clients/patients with a variety of rehabilitation needs.
 Instruction includes theory, practical application in the laboratory, on-site observations and planned clinical experiences in several health care service areas.
 Clinical experiences are supervised by health care professionals.
 Students have an opportunity to earn clinic hours in rehabilitation settings that meet prerequisite requirements in many post-secondary school physical rehabilitation programs.
-These types of programs include, but are not limited to: physical therapy; occupational therapy; speech/language pathology; athletic training; and sports medicine.
+These types of programs include but are not limited to: physical therapy; occupational therapy; speech/language pathology; athletic training; and sports medicine.